harigagg/fakenewsdetection/README.md

 # fakenewsdetection

-Fake news detection has recently captured the public and researchers’ attention as the online circulation of misinformation has drastically increased with the advent of online media channels such as social media (Facebook, Twitter, WhatsApp), articles, blogs, and e-newspapers.
+Fake news detection has recently captured the public and researchers’ attention as the online circulation of misinformation has drastically increased with the advent of the online media channels such as social media (Facebook, Twitter, WhatsApp), articles, blogs, and e-newspapers.
 A recent study found out that 50% of the traffic to all the fake news sites are routed back to social media platform.
 Majority (62%) of the U.S. adults use online media channels for news information and sharing, and hence identification of fake news content across all the online sources has become a pressing need.
 There are thousands of cases where proliferation of fake news impacted the society